MantisVision/webUtils/docs/synchronizer.md

 ...
 synchronizer.removeMedia([ryskObj1, ryskObj2]);
 ```
 Both methods accept either ``HTMLVideoElement`` or objects derived from ``RYSKUrl`` from ``@mantisvision/ryskurl`` (so for instance even ``URLMesh`` from ``@mantisvision/ryskthreejs`` or ``@mantisvision/ryskplaycanvas``).
 They can be passed individually or as an array.
 Internally, ``VideoSync`` wraps the objects into a class which implements ``SynchronizableObject`` interface (visible only if using TypeScript).
 You can also implement this interface yourself, wrap the ``HTMLVideoElement`` or ``RYSKUrl`` in it on your side and then pass this wrapper to the ``adMedia``.
-This is, however, meant only for experience users since the inner implementation of the ``SynchronizableObject`` object interface may cause unforseen complications with the synchronization of the videos.
+This is, however, meant only for experience users since the inner implementation of the ``SynchronizableObject`` object interface may cause unforeseen complications with the synchronization of the videos.

 If a new video is passed to the synchronizer once it's playing videos, the synchronizer automatically sets the timestamp of this new video to the current internal timestamp of the synchronizer.
-Also, if it's the longest video, a "durationchange" event is emmited.
-The same event is emmited when the longest video is removed from the synchronizer.
+Also, if it's the longest video, a "durationchange" event is emitted.
+The same event is emitted when the longest video is removed from the synchronizer.

 Please notice that if you pass ``RYSKUrl`` object, you still have to call ``init()`` / ``run()``  method manually outside of the synchronizer.
 This is because the they very often resolve with the data which may be of direct use to you (e.g. ``RYSKUrl.init()`` resolves with the canvas and video, ``URLMesh.run()`` with the mesh object etc.).